arbor-sim/arbor/doc/concepts/recipe.rst

 Recipes are structured to provide a consistent interface for describing each cell in the network using their global identifier (`gid`).
-To be able to quickly look-up properties related to the connections going in and out of a cell (think of synapses, gap junctions, but also probes and spike inputs) is a particularly important ingredient that helps make Arbor both easily distributable over many nodes and fast.
+This allows the simulator to be able to quickly look-up properties related to the connections going in and out of a cell (think of synapses, gap junctions, but also probes and spike inputs);
+which helps make Arbor fast and easily distributable over many nodes.

 To better illustrate the content of a recipe, let's consider the following network of three cells: